 Relying on Laxatives

 Might as well, since the next few days will be so virtuous, right?
 Not exactly.
-“Detoxing does not have to be a painful process of sacrifice,” says Lisa Hayim, registered dietitian and founder of The WellNecessities.
+“Detoxing does not have to be a painful process of sacrifice,” says Lisa Hayim, MS, RD and founder of The WellNecessities.
 “To prepare, many ‘go out with a bang,’ having a ‘last meal’ full of fried foods, refined sugars, and sometimes even foods they normally wouldn’t ever eat.
 This type of behavior sets you up for failure, hunger, and hormonal changes.
 Instead, approach the detoxification as a treat, like a gift to your body to slow down and repair.
 No need to give it extra work.”
-We recommend The 7-Day Flat-Belly Tea Cleanse because of the amazing benefits of tea (along with the soothing, zen vibes); Test panelists lost up to 10 pounds in one week!
+We recommend The 7-Day Flat-Belly Tea Cleanse because of the amazing benefits of tea (along with the soothing, zen vibes).
+Plus: Test panelists lost up to 10 pounds in one week!

-Giving it 80 Percent
+Giving It 80 Percent

 Just.
 Don’t.
 Go.
 There.
 “Diuretics are substances that promote urine output.
 Several different mechanisms are used for the various types of diuretics, most of which target the kidneys,” says Hever.
 “Using these without a physician’s guidance can lead to dehydration, electrolyte imbalance, and heart arrhythmias.”

-Trying Weight Loss Supplements
+Trying Weight Loss Pills

 “Weight loss supplements have ebbed and flowed over time with respect to ingredients,” warns Hever.
 “Many key ingredients (and additives) used in these supplements have been associated with some serious side effects, such as nausea, vomiting, insomnia, high blood pressure, heart issues, and even death.
 Supplements targeting weight loss usually contain some sort of stimulant, which makes them very risky.”
 Yeah, we’ll pass.

-Overdoing it with the Lemon Water
+Overdoing It With the Lemon Water

 Don’t get us wrong, we’re all about infused detox waters to liven up the ol’ H2O routine.
-“This is a great way to stay hydrated, drink more water, get some extra vitamin C and antioxidants.
+“This is a great way to stay hydrated, drink more water, and get some extra vitamin C and antioxidants.
 But if it’s your main beverage and you drink it without a straw, you’re putting your teeth in danger,” say The Nutrition Twins.
 “Lemon makes the water acidic and can erode the enamel off your teeth.”
 So if you drink lemon water, be sure to sip through a straw.